SoftFever/OrcaSlicer/README.md

 * You can also find me (rarely) in #reprap and in #slic3r on [FreeNode](https://webchat.freenode.net) with the nickname _Sound_.
 Another contributor, _LoH_, is also in both channels.
 * Add an [issue](https://github.com/alexrj/Slic3r/issues) to the github tracker if it isn't already present.

-Sure!
-Drop me a line at aar@cpan.org.
-You can also find me in #reprap and in #slic3r on FreeNode with the nickname _Sound_.
-Before sending patches and pull requests contact me to discuss your proposed
+Before sending patches and pull requests contact me (preferably through opening a github issue or commenting on an existing, related, issue) to discuss your proposed
 changes: this way we'll ensure nobody wastes their time and no conflicts arise in development.